 Persons seeking or being ordered to the Substance Abuse Service will generally undergo an individual 1 ½ hour assessment.
 Here the person’s history of substance use is reviewed and their current level of dependency is assessed using a variety of instruments.
 These include the Michigan Alcohol Screening Test (MAST) and Substance Abuse Subtle Screening Inventory (SASSI).
 Information from previous treatment providers as well as court documents, probation reports, etc. are reviewed, if relevant.
 The assessment, which results in a diagnosis and recommendation for treatment, may include the client’s significant others.

-We provide three levels of outpatient group counseling.
+We provide two levels of outpatient group counseling.
 Clients are assigned to a group designed to meet their level of need which is determined during their assessment.
 All groups may be supplemented with individual and/or family sessions.
 Alcohol and random drug testing (via breathalyzer and urine screens) is used to help ensure compliance with sobriety.
 The Center uses a variety of urine screening instruments, including “instant results” tests which identify a variety of substances, and a lab-tested sample which can detect for all substances as well as the presence of alcohol metabolites that remain for several days after consumption of alcohol.